 Advanced digital technology is transforming manufacturing in profound ways.
 Smart sensors, digital twins, 5G, machine vision, the industrial internet of things (IIoT) and other technologies are swiftly changing the way products can be designed, manufactured, delivered and maintained.

-Increased digitalization is leading to improved customization — resulting in a better customer experience.
+Increased digitalisation is leading to improved customisation — resulting in a better customer experience.
 And analytics and artificial intelligence (AI) are taking a wider role in the manufacturing life cycle, as companies leverage data to reduce downtime, increase productivity, improve quality and gain other efficiencies such as supply chain transparency.

 Despite these advances, however, the traditional technology paradigm at manufacturing companies has largely remained the same: The IT side of the business focuses on networks and core back-office functions, while the operational technology (OT) side keeps the production lines going.
 Business units operate in silos, and customers may or may not have similar experiences when dealing with engineering, sales and services teams in the same company.

 Many manufacturers are discovering that this traditional way of doing business no longer supports success.
 To keep their leading positions, companies are looking to transform their business models and build new value chains through smart manufacturing.

 They want to drive innovation and multiply knowledge sharing through improved partnerships and collaboration.
 They want to shift their focus from simply selling and producing products to also delivering a full array of connected after-sales services throughout the product life cycle.
 They may even seriously consider transforming to a “multisided platform” that generates more value by acting as a multiplier at a lower cost.

 But implementing these changes won’t come easy.
 In addition to technical know-how, change requires a cultural shift that includes being receptive to collaboration and an outside-in view.

 Business drivers for industrial digitalisation